-In 2023, the EIT will continue to improve itself by processing and applying lessons learned within all EIT Community activities.
+In 2024, the EIT will continue to improve itself by processing and applying lessons learned within all EIT Community activities.
 It will continue to foster its culture of evaluation to ensure issues can be discussed openly and the organisation can continue to grow in the right direction.
 The EIT will also apply its Impact Framework (2021 - 2027) through data collection and impact assessment methodology.
-In addition, the EIT will improve the gender balance in diverse EIT governance bodies and among beneficiaries.
+In addition, the EIT will improve the gender balance in the EIT and among beneficiaries.
 This work will be performed in close collaboration with the KICs and key EIT stakeholders.